 After 9/11, this methodology evolved into the Department of State’s kinetic-energy based K-rating, released in spring 2003.
 These K-ratings had a much more rigorous requirement: the test vehicle was not crash rated if it penetrated any farther than 3.3 feet past the barrier.

 It wasn’t just military and governments considering the crash-perimeters around their sites.
 As private interest in K-rated vehicle barriers grew, the American Society for Testing and Materials (ASTM), a non-governmental standards organization, began the process of creating rigorous testing standards.
-They added various categories, including passenger car and heavy truck categories.
+They added a variety of vehicle classes, including passenger car and heavy truck categories.

 Vehicle impact bollards and the city street

 Although these original ASTM rated bollards are incredibly important for sites with a higher threat level, changing traffic patterns have seen an increase in need for lower-impact barriers.